adamkhan47/hac-web-app/README.md

 # plans
 - tailwind css maybe?
-- certs support for https or http
 - nice app
 - integration with my what if grade calculator
+- encryption possibly
 - more coming soon
-- multiple user support
-- encryption possibly

 # done
 - basic API app
 - able to talk to any hac api you want
+- multiple user support (somewhat)